hellcastter/ukrainian-sentence-embeddings/README.md

 ### Assets, authentication, and external services

 - Load the official processed benchmark from the pinned Hugging Face revision above.
 The current legacy raw-data scripts additionally need their raw dictionary input; obtain that input and the UDPipe weights separately, as described in Dataset Information. spaCy is loaded at import time by shared embedding utilities, so it is needed even for several nominally UDPipe-based entry points.
-- Hugging Face identifiers passed to `from_pretrained`/`SentenceTransformer` normally download weights/tokenizers when missing from the local cache.
-No model or dataset revision is pinned.
-No Hugging Face token is read explicitly by project code, and no gated-access requirement is recorded.
-If upstream access changes, use the libraries' authentication mechanism and record that dependency.
+- Hugging Face model loaders normally download weights/tokenizers when missing from the cache.
+Active model loaders and the training dataset loader have no revision pin; the official evaluation benchmark is pinned in the loading example above.
+The trainer reads optional `HF_TOKEN` from the environment and passes it to `load_dataset`.
+No gated-access requirement is recorded; supply a token if your chosen resource requires access. `.env.example` currently documents W&B only.
+- The matrix launcher requires Bash, `flock`, `mktemp`, `sed`, and `python3` from the activated environment.
+Check `command -v flock` before launching; provide a system package supplying `flock` if absent.
+The launcher is intended for a CUDA/Linux environment and has no CPU mode.
 - Back-translation requires **already converted CTranslate2 OPUS models** at `models/translators/opus-mt-zle-en-ct2` and `models/translators/opus-mt-en-zle-ct2`.
 Tokenizers download automatically; converted weights do not.
 The repository has an NLLB converter command in comments, but no validated OPUS conversion recipe, source revisions, or conversion metadata.
 Obtain the original artifacts or recover and validate that recipe before running translation.
 - Training loads `.env`.
 The original INI enables W&B under an author-specific entity.
 Use `reviewer_config.ini` to disable W&B, or set `wandb_entity`, `wandb_project_name`, and optionally `wandb_run_name` in your INI and supply `WANDB_API_KEY` using `.env.example` as a template.
 No author-account access is needed when logging is disabled.
 - Generation uses `BASE_URL='http://localhost:8000/v1'`, `API_KEY='EMPTY'`, and `MODEL_NAME='Qwen/Qwen3-VL-8B-Instruct'` in its Python script.
 These are constants, **not environment variables**.
 An OpenAI-compatible server must already be serving that identifier.
 The earlier README identifies llama.cpp as the original server, but no launch command, version, quantization, or server configuration is supplied.
 The generation script does not launch the server or download Qwen weights.